ariesoeteman/figurative_apperception_engine/README.md

 clingo input_leftright_6.lp temporal_axioms.lp spatial_synthesis.lp spatial_axioms.lp figurative_backbone.lp figurative_constraints.lp figurative_events.lp figurative_synthesis.lp figurative_judgements.lp

-At the moent it is not guaranteed that all other inputs are solved by the system as intended.
+At the moment it is not guaranteed that all other inputs are solved by the system as intended.